Coconut smoothie (1 piece)

 Incorporate Healthy Fats

-Add a small amount of healthy fats like avocado or a teaspoon of almond butter to your smoothie.
-These can help slow down sugar absorption.
+Add a small amount of avocado or almond butter to your smoothie.
+Healthy fats can slow glucose absorption.

-Drink a glass of water before having your smoothie.
-Hydration can help manage blood sugar levels.
+Consuming water before your smoothie can help moderate your blood sugar response.

 Discover